A Suburban Revolution?

 September 26-28, 2013

-This conference marks the midterm of the Major Collaborative Research Initiative (MCRI) Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century sponsored by the Social Sciences and Humanities Research Council of Canada (SSHRC).
-The conference will be of interest to all researchers and practitioners of suburbanization and suburbanism worldwide.
+This conference marked the midterm of the Major Collaborative Research Initiative (MCRI) Global Suburbanisms: Governance, Land and Infrastructure in the 21st Century sponsored by the Social Sciences and Humanities Research Council of Canada (SSHRC).
 In its global scope and appeal across disciplines and fields of practice, it is the first one of its kind.

 More than half of the world’s population lives in cities.
 While the impact and meaning of this fact is up for debate, it is clear that it has shifted the discussion from development as a rural to urban imperative to urbanization as a multi-faceted process, which includes all manner of contradictory aspects: continued domestic and international migration from the land to urban settlements, growth and shrinkage, urban metabolic shifts, infrastructure investments, labour markets, spectacular urbanism, social revolutions, changes in gender roles, creative cities and so forth.
 (Sub)Urbanization marks the moment of our shared experience as planetary citizens.